 When the eggs are combined with the meat mixture, the peppers should be immediately filled and put into the smoker or oven.

 Even though most of the smoked stuffed pepper filling is precooked, the eggs are still raw and have to be cooked thoroughly.
 The filling must reach 160 degrees to be safe.
 It's rare, but eggs can contain salmonella bacteria which at minimum can cause severe discomfort, and in some people it can cause very serious symptoms.

 Overcooking can also be a problem.
 If the filling heats up beyond 160 degrees, moistness and flavor will suffer.Be sure to use a food thermometer to measure the stuffing temperature.
 I used my Maverick remote smoker thermometer so I wouldn't have to open the smoker door to monitor the temperature.

 This recipe turned out impressively well!
-I used apple wood-chips for adding smoke flavor, but other woods can be used.
-Fruit-woods or nut-woods like cherry or pecan would be equally good.
+I used apple wood chips for adding smoke flavor, but other woods can be used.
+Fruit woods or nut woods like cherry or pecan would be equally good.

 The peppers were cooked just enough to be tender while holding their shape.
-The stuffing was moist and tender, and gave my mouth just a bit of gentle, lingering heat.
+The stuffing was moist and tender, and left my mouth with just a bit of gentle, lingering heat.
 There was no hint of greasiness, and the texture was light and slightly crumbly.
 I hope you give this recipe a try, even if you bake it in the oven!